smith-garrett/BinaryHypervectors.jl/README.md

 This is a small Julia package for working with binary hypervectors in the context of hyperdimensional computing.
 Hyperdimensional computing is an approach to cognitive (neuro-) science and machine learning that uses very large vectors of random numbers to encode and retrieve information.

 `BinaryHypervectors` is specialized for hyperdimensional computing with binary vectors.
 Binding (associating) vectors is done using bitwise XOR, bundling (combining) vectors is done using majority rule, and permuting is done using `circshift`.

+Note that the Base functions `*` and `+` have been remapped to compute the binding and bundling functions when applied to `BitVectors`!
+This could lead to issues down the road, and it might be type piracy...